 The 186-mile-long, manmade lake boasts 2,000 miles of soaring red sandstone cliffs, 90 major canyons, and sandy beaches, and is astonishingly beautiful in its desert setting.
-Houseboating is the best way for family groups to explore it, while unwinding amid the comforts of home.
+Houseboating is a safe and easy way for family groups to explore it while unwinding amid the comforts of home.

 Our only caveat: water levels.
 The lake is still recovering from nearly a decade of drought but in the dry years, many of the most beautiful canyons become impassible (except by foot) and some once-accessible areas are full of thick mud.

 Water Fun for All Ages with Little Experience Required

 Typically, Lake Powell’s amazingly clear blue-green water is everywhere and it is so enticing.

-In order to best explore the canyons and guarantee fun, houseboat renters generally tow a powerboat so that they can enjoy waterskiing and fishing, and carry water toys, including personal watercraft, wakeboards, kneeboards, sprayers and water trampolines.
-Children under the age of 12 are required to wear life jackets at all times on powerboats, water toys, and on the exterior of the houseboat.
+This allows for activities like waterskiing, fishing, and the use of various water toys, including personal watercraft, wakeboards, kneeboards, sprayers, and water trampolines.
+Safety is paramount, with children under the age of 12 required to wear life jackets at all times when on powerboats, using water toys, or on the exterior of the houseboat.

 Never been a pilot?
 A thorough orientation and training session is given to the boat’s captain who must be at least 18-years-old and have a valid US driver’s license or passport.
 Additionally, all sailors will receive written information about docking, anchoring, refueling and other naval issues in the form of an instruction manual.